 Q: How many employees are there at the District?

-A: The Orange County Vector Control District has 55 full time employees.
+A: The Orange County Mosquito and Vector Control District has 55 full time employees.
 During the months of peak activity, from March to November, the District historically hires a seasonal workforce.
 For that period, there are as many as 75 extra help employees performing tasks like treating gutters, flood channels, and underground storm drains.

 Q: By what authority does the District operate?

-A: The Orange County Vector Control District was formed according to guidelines set forth by the Mosquito Abatement Act of 1915 and the California Health and Safety Code.
+A: The Orange County Mosquito and Vector Control District was formed according to guidelines set forth by the Mosquito Abatement Act of 1915 and the California Health and Safety Code.
 In 2002 Senate Bill 1588 amended the code, and is known as the Mosquito Abatement and Vector Control District Law.
 The District remains in compliance with and operates under the authority provided for in the Mosquito Abatement and Vector Control District Law.